Elevators (Me & You)

 "Elevators (Me & You)" is a song by American hip hop duo Outkast, released as the lead single from their second studio album, ATLiens.
 It peaked at number 12 on the Billboard Hot 100, Outkast's highest-peaking song on the chart until the release of "Ms. Jackson" in 2000.
 The single also peaked at number one on the US Hot Rap Tracks chart.
 It was later featured on their compilation Big Boi and Dre Present...
 OutKast.
-R&B singer Kandi Burruss sought out the song "Me & U" from her 2010 Kandi Koated CD.